zozoheir/tinyllm/README.md

 </p>

-# What is tinyllm?
+# 🚀 What is tinyllm?
 tinyllm is a lightweight framework for developing, debugging and monitoring LLM powered applications at scale.
 It sits as a layer between your Web application and your LLM libraries.
-`Function` and its streaming equivalent `FunctionStream` are designed to standardize LLM function calls for production use.
+`Function` and its streaming equivalent `FunctionStream` are designed to standardize and control LLM function calls for scalable production use.
-It provides a structured approach to handle various aspects of function execution, including input/output validation, output processing, error handling, evaluation, all while maintaining high standards of code clarity and efficiency.
+It provides a structured approach to handle various aspects of function execution, including input/output validation, output processing, error handling, evaluation, all while keeping code readable.
+You can create a chain with its own prompt, LLM model and evaluators all in a single file.
+No need to jump through many class definitions, no spaghetti code.
+With that said, any other library agent/chain (langchain/llama-index...) can seamlessly be imported as a tinyllm Function.

-Over time, Software 2.0 will be about LLMs as multimodal functions/APIs.
-Given the non-deterministic nature of LLMs, validation, IO standardization and evaluation become a core problem to solve for any app in production. tinyllm comes to solve this problem.
-Any other model or agent from any library (langchain/llama-index...) can seamlessly be integrated as a tinyllm Function.

-## Install
+## 🚀 Install
 ```
 pip install tinyllm
 ```
-## Features
+## 🚀 Features
+#### Build LLM apps with:
-- **litellm integration:** 20+ model providers available (OpenAI, Huggingface etc ...)
+- **20+ model providers** available (OpenAI, Huggingface etc ...)
-- **Prompt engineering:** utility modules for prompt engineering, optimization and string formatting
-- **Layered validation:** 3 validations happen during the Function lifecycle: input, output and output processing.
-- **IO Standardization:** Maintains consistent response patterns and failure handling across different function implementations.
-- **Observability:** Integrates with Langfuse for monitoring and tracing of function execution at scale.
 - **Agents:** An agent is an LLM with Memory, a Toolkit and an ExampleManager
 - **Tools and Toolkits**: let your Agent run python functions using Tools
 - **Example manager**: constant examples + variable examples using and example selector with similarity search